Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 *Updated April 2024*

-In the various [[Lionsberg Wiki Books]], we have circumambulated the [[New Vision and Plan]] in detail from various angles.
+In the various [[Lionsberg Wiki Books]], we have circumambulated the [[New Vision and Plan]] in detail from various angles, in more detail.

-This presentation aims to approach (the whole) from the lens of a unified strategy and plan to meet this moment in history.
+This shorter presentation aims to approach (the whole) from the lens of a unified strategy and plan to meet this moment in history.

 It is intentionally designed to remain an eternally incomplete [[Work In Progress]], designed to be continuously improved by each individual and locality that joins [[The Quest]] towards [[The Goal]].

 ## If One and All Wills It To Be

-Obviously any such plan to regenerate the world and co-create a flourishing and abundant [[New Era]] can only occur if [[One]] and [[All]] will and intend for it to be, and co-create the miracles along the Way.
+Any such plan to regenerate the world and co-create a flourishing and abundant [[New Era]] can only occur if [[One]] and [[All]] will and intend for it to be, and co-create the miracles along the Way.

 As it has been said, *if God wills, we will live, and also (enact the plan).*

+## Our Highest Duty to One, All, Wisdom, and Truth

+This New Vision, Strategy, and Plan is made as a humble offering in service of [[One]] and [[All]].
+As illuminated in [[The Story of the Builder]], we expect that it contains many gaps and insufficiencies which will need to be remediated by unique gifts, talents, and experiences of those who join togethers as Co-Creators.
+In the [[Lionsberg System]], [[Every Defect Is A Gift]].
+It would be a great relief if you could find and remedy as many errors as possible. [[Like Gold Refined Seven Times]], eventually the [[Dross]] will be burned off and only that which approaches [[Wisdom]] and [[Truth]] will remain.

+## Uniting Aim and Goal

+Rooted in the [[Absolute And Unconditional Love]] of [[One]] for [[All]], the Uniting Aim and Goal of the New Vision, Strategy, and Plan is the total integrated wellbeing, development, and right relationship of [[All]] generations of life and consciousness.
+As the [[Old]] systems and structures fail, the Aim is move the entire population out of [[The Caves]] separating and imprisoning us, through [[The Wilderness]], and towards [[The Promised Land]] within a single generation, with no one [[Involuntarily Left Behind]].

 ## History and Inception

+Since as early as he can remember, [[Jordan]] has been aware this moment was coming and attempting to prepare for it.

+This led to a basic ethos of taking on as much responsibility as anyone would entrust him with, leading to a 25 year sprint that led from early entrepreneurial activity and service jobs, to building heavy civil infrastructure projects, portfolios of projects, companies that build projects, joint ventures that built projects too complex for any one company to tackle in isolation, multiple university and martial arts degrees, etc.

-In 2017, [[Jordan Nicholas Sukut]] began discussions with advisors regarding an Omni-Considerate and Omni-Encompassing Vision, Strategy, and Plan to meet this moment in [[The Story]], and usher humanity safely into a [[New Era]].
+In ~2017, [[Jordan Nicholas Sukut]] began weekly discussions with advisors regarding an Omni-Considerate and Omni-Encompassing Vision, Strategy, and Plan to meet this moment in [[The Story]], and usher humanity safely into a [[New Era]].
 The [[Lionsberg Summary]] provides links to more details and back story.

 It took a nation 10 years to land a man on the moon.
-We now have 10 years to land humanity and our planet on a safe trajectory towards a flourishing and abundant future for [[All]].
-As of Spring 2024, the [[10 Year Grand Strategy]] is underway.
+As of Spring 2024, we have now entered the [[10 Year Grand Strategy]] and have 10 years to land humanity and our planet on a safe trajectory towards a flourishing and abundant future for [[All]].

 ## Context